If you haven’t realized this yet, I’m kind of a goal setting freak.

 - Any money that goes into stuff, is money that is not going into productive investments

-- While stuff can make you more comfortable, only income producing or growth oriented investments can improve your station in life
+- While stuff can make you more comfortable, only income producing or growth-oriented investments can improve your station in life

 - During times of financial turmoil, you may become obsessed with protecting and maintaining your stuff, which is not at all what you need to focus on

-- Stuff has a way of eating up time, so that you have less of it to spend on more productive activities
+- Stuff has a way of eating up time so that you have less of it to spend on more productive activities

 I love this quote from Joshua Becker, author of Simplify: 7 Guiding Principles to Help Anyone Declutter Their Home and Life,

 “Removing possessions begins to turn back our desire for more as we find freedom, happiness, and abundance in owning less.
-And removing ourselves from the all-consuming desire to own more creates opportunity for significant life change to take place.”
+And removing ourselves from the all-consuming desire to own more creates an opportunity for significant life change to take place.”

 If you even suspect that you may have an addiction to stuff, then make it a financial goal to end that addiction once and for all.
 Your life will go better if you do.

 Ultimately, the purpose of improving your finances should be to provide you with independence in your life.
-That means that it should afford you the ability to do what you want, when you want.
+That means that it should afford you the ability to do what you want when you want.
 If that isn’t one of the good financial goals, then I don’t know what is.

 Getting out of debt, preparing for early retirement, developing multiple income streams, and ending your addiction to stuff, should clear the way for you to be able to do the kind of work that you really love.
-That should be true even if that work doesn’t pay nearly as much as you’re being paid now.
+That should be true even if the work doesn’t pay nearly as much as you’re being paid now.

 But that will be possible only if you have no debts to pay, if you can live on less than you earn, and if you have a large investment portfolio to back you up.